|Dates:||June 28 – July 11|

 Lake Tahoe Basin

 Lake Tahoe, where California and Nevada meet, is the gem of the Sierra Nevada.
 We spend three days working and playing hard!
 Joining the Truckee Donner Land Trust or the Tahoe Rim Trail Association, we build trails for future generations to explore.
-We also have plenty of time to explore the lush pine forests, clear rivers, and sapphire blue lakes which make Tahoe a premier destination.
+We also have plenty of time to venture into the lush pine forests, clear rivers, and sapphire blue lakes which make Tahoe a premier destination.

 Whitewater Kayaking on Cache Creek

 Traveling through California’s Central Valley, we find ourselves at the hidden treasure of Cache Creek.
 Tumbling from the lush coastal mountains, Cache Creek is the perfect place to play in the summer heat.
-Here we learn to safely navigate our inflatable kayaks through classic Class III rapids during this exciting day on the river!
+Here we learn to safely navigate our inflatable kayaks through classic Class II and III rapids during this exciting day on the river!

 “Isabel had the most amazing time on the trip.
 She made wonderful friends, loved the group leaders, and was emotionally moved by the community service projects.”— Parent of Isabel Z., Sea Cliff, NY